msgip/msgip/README.md

 # MSGIP – Mean Shift Genomic Island Preditor

-Drito, DM; Maracaja-Coutinho, V; Farias, ST; Batista, LV; Rego, TG.
+*Drito, DM; Maracaja-Coutinho, V; Farias, ST; Batista, LV; Rego, TG.
 (2015).
 A novel method to predict genomic islands based on mean shift clustering algorithm.
-Submitted to publication.
+Submitted to publication*.

 MSGIP is an automated tool for the prediction of genomic islands based on mean shift algorithm.
 MSGIP was developed in Java and is compatible with **any operation system** with **Java Runtime Environment** installed.
 The usage requires only a FASTA “.fna” file, containing the complete genomic sequence of the investigated bacteria.